 The school was held at Lake Kafakumba, D. R. Congo every year until 1998, with the number of students growing to about 120.
 Half of the students (those who had attended the school for at least four years) were allowed to bring their wives and young children.
 A complete program was set up for the wives and children as well.
 In 1998, major political unrest erupted in the Congo and continued until 2005 and beyond.
-During that time the school moved to Ndola, Zambia, which lies near the Zambia/Congo border.
+During that time the school opened a new campus in Ndola, Zambia, which lies near the Zambia/Congo border.

 A facility was purchased in the Fisenge area (near Ndola, Zambia), and after only a one year break, the Kafakumba Pastors' School resumed under John Enright's leadership.
 Students come from the Democratic Republic of Congo, Zambia, and Tanzania (with occasional students from other countries).
 That program continues today at the Zambia location with approximately 60 pastors, as well as at the D.R.
 Congo location with about 110 pastors.
 In addition, many of the pastors' spouses and children attend as well.